Emily Siddon Building

 Public facing services

-• Health and Wellbeing Innovation Centre - The Emily Siddon Building will also be home to a Health and Wellbeing Innovation Centre for local entrepreneurs or start-ups and organisations looking to benefit from locating with the University on the campus.
+- Health Business Innovation Centre - The Emily Siddon Building will also be home to a Health Business Innovation Centre for local entrepreneurs or start-ups and organisations looking to benefit from locating with the University on the campus.
 The Centre is supported by the West Yorkshire Mayor and Combined Authority through the UK Shared Prosperity Fund.
 It will be operated by the award-winning team responsible for the University’s 3M Buckley Innovation Centre.

 News for Emily Siddon building